 - Increased agitation.

 Though the substance can trigger a range of effects, there is no evidence that DMT can produce physical dependence.
-Additionally, unlike some other classic hallucinogens, there is no conclusive evidence that it is associated with tolerance (i.e., the need to consume more of the drug to produce the same wanted effects).
+Additionally, unlike some other classic hallucinogens, there is no conclusive evidence that it is associated with tolerance (i.e. the need to consume more of a drug to produce the same wanted effects).

 What Are the Signs of DMT Addiction?